We are committed to advocating for pro-food banks and anti-hunger policies at the federal, state, and local levels.

 California’s food banks were among the first in the nation to include policy and advocacy work as a core part of their anti-hunger efforts.
 We assist our member food banks by providing venues to communicate with policymakers.

-Together with our food banks and with our policy and legislative partners we work to pass state bills that will help to end hunger and alleviate poverty in California.
+Together with our food banks and with our policy and legislative partners we work to pass state bills and secure state funding that will help to end hunger and alleviate poverty in California.
 You can stay up to date with active state legislation on our State Legislation Tracker.